What is the difference between the 16-Month Program and the Two-Year Program?

 What if I have additional questions about class listings, course registration, or related matters?

-For help with additional questions about registration-related matters, please contact the Office of Student Services and Enrollment at:
+For help with additional questions about registration-related matters, please contact the Office of Student Affairs and Enrollment at:

 - By appointment: 10:00 a.m. – 5:00 p.m., Monday, Tuesday, Thursday & Friday.
 (After 5:00 p.m., appointments available by request.)
 Go to online appointment system.